Problems

 Reinstitute Basics Without Abandoning Progress

-Return to scheduled potty times, gentle reminders every 1-2 hours, timers, and the sticker charts that previously worked.
-Keep the potty accessible and suggest use after meals, upon waking, and before bed.
+Return to scheduled potty times, gentle reminders, timers, and sticker charts that previously worked.

 4